bigdrum/da/design.md

 Because the use of Notify/Listen, the change from other client is correctly handled.

+### Conditional query and ordering

+Da would expose the SQL DB’s SELECT feature on both table and view, to make it possible to support complex query without the need to build extra view.

+### Transaction

+Da should replies on the underlying SQL DB's transaction.
+It requires serializable transaction.

 ### Maintenance

+Da needs to perform some maintenance to:

+* GC old document revisions (time-based or size-based).
+* GC old view results.

 ### Master-master replication

-Da does not plan to support master-master replication.
-It would rely on the undelying SQL DB replication.
+Da does not plan to support master-master replication at this moment.

-### Conditional query and ordering

-Da would expose the SQL DB’s SELECT feature on both table and view, to make it possible to support complex query without the need to build extra view.

-## MILESTONES

-TBD